enonic/old-xp-doc/doc/developer/search/aggregations/index.rst

 * Bucket aggregations: A bucket aggregation places documents matching the query in a collection - a bucket.
 Each bucket has a key.
 * Metrics aggeregations: A metric aggeregation computes metrics over a set of documents.

-Typically, you will divide data into buckets, and then use metric aggregations to calculate e.g average values, sum, etc for each bucket if necessary.
+Typically, you will divide data into buckets and then use metric aggregations to calculate e.g average values, sum, etc for each bucket, if necessary.

 .. toctree::
    :maxdepth: 1